landonwest815/spreadsheet-editor/SpreadsheetTests/README.md

 # Comments to Evaluators:

-    The only things not included in my Code Coverage are the following:
+    The only segments of code that are not included in my code coverage include:
-        - two closing brackets within the tester file
+        - Occasional brackets
-        - the GetDirectDependents() method in the spreadsheet class, because it is protected and not within scope
+        - Null checking statements (I have nullable enabled so I cannot pass in null values through the tester)

 # Assignment Specific Topics

-    None
+    Software Practice:
+        - Learned more about how to test for specific exceptions

 # Consulted Peers: